Fertility Frequently Asked Questions

 Reproductive Endocrinology and Infertility Specialists complete rigorous training programs to become fully educated and board certified.
 They must complete medical school, a four-year residency in Obstetrics and Gynecology, followed by a 2- to 3-year fellowship in Reproductive Endocrinology and Infertility.
 Upon completion of fellowship, they must become board certified through both a written and oral examination in both Obstetrics and Gynecology as well as Reproductive Endocrinology and Infertility.
 All of the physicians within our program are board certified or board eligible.

 What are Assisted Reproductive Technologies (ART)?

-Assisted Reproductive Technologies (ART) include in-vitro fertilization-embryo transfer (IVF-ET), frozen embryo transfer (FET) and includes the use of donor oocytes.
+Assisted Reproductive Technologies (ART) include in-vitro fertilization (IVF), embryo transfer (to include frozen embryo transfer), oocyte cryopreservation, and the use of donor oocytes (eggs) or donor sperm.
 Although ART has helped many people overcome their infertility, they are not the answer for every infertile couple.
 Most of the time we use ART only when less complex and less expensive methods of treatment have failed.
 However, in certain circumstances (such as advanced age or severe male factor) we may recommend ART as first-line therapy.

 Couples who are considering ART should realize that it is an intensely emotional, physically arduous, and expensive procedure.
 Most couples find it difficult to consider the chances for success realistically without dampening the drive that allows them to undertake these procedures.
 Above all, couples should explore plans for the future, whether or not their attempts at ART are successful.